Use your keyboard arrow keys to navigate

 Insights

-52% of Events Survey respondents were current members of the library.
-Over half of the participants at the Book Club and Computer Basics events were not library members, showing an opportunity for City Library to grow their membership base with event attendees.
+Overall, 52% of Events Survey respondents were current members of the library.
+Over half of the participants at the Computer Basics (56%) and Book Club (54%) events were not library members, revealing a potential opportunity for City Library to grow their membership base by targeting these audiences.

 Overall, 56% of all event survey respondents were attending a City Library branch for the first time.
-Crafternoon and Computer Basics attracted the most new users, with 75% and 77% of respondents respectively, indicating this was their first time attending the library.
-This shows City Library's ability to reach and attract new visitors through its event program.
+Crafternoon and Computer Basics attendees were most likely to be first time attendees, with 75% and 77% of respondents respectively indicating this was their first time attending the library.
+This highlights City Library's ability to reach and attract new visitors through its event programs.

 Unsplash — Photo: Edwin Andrade